Routing

 $router->addRoute('[<lang [a-z]{2}>/]<name>', /* ... */);

-Of course, when a parameter is part of an optional sequence, it also becomes optional.
-If it does not have a default value, it will be null.
+When a parameter is part of an optional sequence, it naturally becomes optional too.
+If it doesn't have a specified default value, it will be null.

-Optional sections can also be in the domain:
+Optional parts can also be in the domain:

 $router->addRoute('//[<lang=en>.]example.com/<presenter>/<action>', /* ... */);